alexpdp7/cloud-run/README.md

 VMs use slirp user networking, that does not require any special setup.
 However, slirp user networking only allows accessing VMs by forwarded ports.

+`cloud-run` is meant to be a simple local workstation tool for quickly running VMs.
+For example, `cloud-run ansible-inventory` makes it easy to spin local VMs and run playbooks on them.

 # Requirements

 * Python 3